abhilash1in/aws-secrets-manager-action/README.md

   - Empty string can be used ONLY IF you are using a self-hosted GitHub Actions Runner on AWS EC2 instances with an IAM instance profile attached (should have the required [AWS Secrets Manager permissions](#iam-policy)).
 - `aws-secret-access-key`
   - Corresponding Secret Access Key of the IAM user.
-  - Empty string can be used ONLY IF you are using a self-hosted GitHub Actions Runner on AWS EC2 instances with an IAM instance profile attached (should have the required [AWS Secrets Manager permissions](#iam-policy))
+  - Empty string can be used ONLY IF you are using a self-hosted GitHub Actions Runner on AWS EC2 instances with an IAM instance profile attached (should have the required [AWS Secrets Manager permissions](#iam-policy)).
 - `aws-session-token`
-  - Corresponding Session Token for the IAM user's current session
+  - Corresponding Session Token for the IAM user's current session.
-  - Optional
+  - Optional (required ONLY IF you are using [AWS IAM temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html)).
 - `aws-region`
   - AWS region code which has your AWS Secrets Manager secrets.
   - Example: `us-east-1`.